danse/rotterdam/espo/espo.md

 ### integral features

 a piece of software can move through different balance points in the space of its integral features

+every dimension implies opportunities and tradeoffs

+through the dimensions we can express tensions as actionable questions

 ### reliability and usability